jgaa/restc-cpp/README.md

 That's it.
 It does not solve world hunger.
 It make no attempts to be a C++ framework.

-You can use it's single components, like the C++ HTTP Client to send andenable_testing() receive non-Json data as a native C++ replacement for libcurl.
+You can use it's single components, like the C++ HTTP Client to send and receive non-Json data as a native C++ replacement for libcurl.
 You can use the template code that transforms data between C++ and Json for other purposes - but the library is designed and implemented for the single